Unmarried Parents’ Attorneys Morris County, NJ

 The parents were married at the time of birth.
 For married couples, the husband is presumed to be the legal father of a child if that child is born during the marriage or within ten months of the marriage coming to an end due to divorce or death of the husband.

 Both parents agree on the parentage of the child and sign a Certificate of Parentage.
-Unmarried parents may choose to sign a Certificate of Parentage, which is essentially an acknowledgement that both parents agree to the child’s parentage.
+Unmarried parents may choose to sign a Certificate of Parentage, which is essentially an acknowledgment that both parents agree to the child’s parentage.

 Either parent file a paternity suit.
 If unmarried parents are unable to agree on the father of a child, fathers, mothers, children, or other caretakers may petition the state through a formal paternity action.
 This will begin a legal process which may entail DNA testing.